Illuminati (game): Description

 During an attack to take control, the attacker must overcome the Resistance of attacked groups with combined Power of his groups (affected by Alignment of attacker and attacked), money spent, and influence of special cards.
 The attacked group can be defended by spending money and special cards by other players (especially by a controlling Illuminati).
 After a successful attack to take control, the card is placed (along the special markers) next to Illuminati, or another already controlled group forming a power structure.

 Each group has its own money, marked by money counters on that group.
 Most groups have an income collected at the beginning of each turn; money can also be moved one step at a time between groups once per turn.
 Money in the Illuminated group is accessible for defense of or attacks on all groups in the entire world.
 Money in the groups can only be used by that group, but gives double defense bonus when spent in defense.

 Although the game can support two to ten players, a group of four or five is considered ideal.
 Some Illuminati might seem unbalanced, such as the high-income Gnomes and the low-level Discordians, but sometimes their true value is not visible at first or valuable only in certain circumstances.
 Planning the power structure is important, since groups close to the Illuminated core have a defense bonus.
 Also, groups can "block" each other's control arrows, through which groups control other groups.
 The flow of money is important, as a large lump of it will boost the offense / defense of the owning group.

+Mentions in media

-The game has attained cult status in some circles, been referenced in some geek media (like User Friendly comic strip).
-It is also mentioned in Dan Brown's novel Angels & Demons, which concerns an apparent attack by the revived Illuminati; the game is referred to as an online computer game, but references to Steve Jackson make clear that the reference is to this game.
+The game has attained cult status in some circles, been referenced in such geek media (like User Friendly comic strip).
+It is also mentioned in Dan Brown's novel Angels & Demons, which concerns an apparent attack by the revived Illuminati; the game is inaccurately referred to as an online computer game, but references to Steve Jackson make clear that this the product referred to.